dsc-courses/dsc80-2022-sp/tech_support.md

 There are servers available to use at [datahub.ucsd.edu](datahub.ucsd.edu).
-These are a lot like the jupyterhub servers that you used in DSC 10, however they are customized for this course.
-After logging in with your ucsd account, you will be taken the familiar juptyer landing page.
+These are a lot like the DataHub servers that you used in DSC 10, however they are customized for this course.
+After logging in with your UCSD account, you will be taken the familiar juptyer landing page.
 The server you are logged into has \~4GB of RAM available, and has Python with all the necessary packages.